WordPress/two-factor/readme.txt

 = How do I disable 2FA for a user who is locked out? =

 As an administrator, go to **Users → All Users** in the WordPress admin, click **Edit** on the affected user's profile, scroll down to the **Two-Factor Options** section, and uncheck all enabled methods, then click **Update User**.
 This will remove 2FA for that user, allowing them to log in with their password alone.
-You can also do this via WP-CLI with `wp user meta delete <user_id> _two_factor_enabled_providers`.
+You can also do this via WP-CLI with wp two-factor disable <user_id> --yes, which performs a full reset (see the WP-CLI Commands section above).
 Once they're back in, encourage them to re-enable 2FA and generate fresh backup codes.

 = Can I require 2FA for all users or specific roles? =